cvxgrp/scs/docs/src/examples/python/lasso.rst

 Lasso
 =====
-This example demonstrates quadratic objectives, as well as reusing a cached workspace (matrix factorization) and using warm-starting.
+This example demonstrates quadratic objectives, as well as reusing a :ref:`cached workspace and using warm-starting <warm_start>`.

 In the lasso the goal is to find a sparse vector that fits some measurements.
 The :math:`\ell_1` norm is used as a convex surrogate for sparsity, and a regularization parameter :math:`\lambda \geq 0` trades off sparsity and quality of fit.
-Concretely the lasso is as follows
+Concretely the lasso solves

 .. math::